burlingpwn/writeups/EKOPARTY-CTF-2016/Forensics/Certified Excel Hacker/readme.md

 `EKO{DCEUslnl7DeiLWSdCLi0l1fxdc8}`

 However, this wasn't the right flag.
 At this point, I moved on to something less time-consuming for 50 points.

+EDIT: [These guys](https://0day.work/ekoparty-ctf-2016-writeups/#forensics50) managed to figure it out; my interpretation of the above VB code was way off.
+Also, it sounds like they managed to "unlock" the macros w/ Libreoffice, without having to do the trick I linked to above.